godot-escoria/escoria-demo-game/docs/designing_dialogs.md

 To make your dialogs available from esc scripts, they must be added to one of the dialog players.
 When playing dialogs, the `type` parameter will be used to look up the correct dialog scene by name in the `ResourcePreloader` in either `device/ui/dialog_player.tscn` for the `say` command or `device/ui/dd_player.tscn` for the `?` command.
 If no `type` parameter is provided or the given type does not exist in the player, the "default" dialog scene will be used.

+If a `type` named "bottom" is registered, and the game's inventory is collapsible and open, this instance will be used with a fixed position to play the dialog.

 ### Speech dialog

 The default speech dialog scene is located in `device/ui/dialog_default.tscn`.
 If you wish to customize its appearance, make a copy like `device/game/ui/dialog_default.tscn`, and replace the "default" scene in `device/ui/dialog_player.tscn` with your own, using the bottom-pane file picker.
 Remember that the name in the `ResourcePreloader` refers to the type of dialog UI to use, and that "default" will be used if no `type` parameter is provided.